Trincomalee: Late modern and contemporary

 Before the Second World War, the British built a large airfield to house their RAF base, called the RAF China Bay and fuel storage and support facilities for the British fleets there.
 After the fall of Singapore, Trincomalee became the home port of the Eastern Fleet of the Royal Navy, and submarines of the Dutch Navy.
 Trincomalee harbour and airfield were attacked by a carrier fleet of the Imperial Japanese Navy in April 1942 in the Indian Ocean Raid of the war.
 However, the installation later served as an important launching point for British naval operations in 1944 and 1945.

 One of the places inhabited by the British was Fort Fredrick, now controlled by the Sri Lankan Army.
 Some of the old buildings in the fort were used as residences, including one previously occupied by the Duke of Wellington.
 In the early 1950s the British Government built groups of bungalows within the fort specifically for their employees.
 These bungalows today provide accommodation for the Sri Lankan Army.
 There was a large Naval Hospital which catered for sick and injured British naval personnel from all over the Indian Ocean and Persian Gulf.

 With the turn of the modern era, English authors and poets used Trincomalee as inspiration for literature and poetry and became connected with the city.
 Arthur C. Clarke, who discovered the temple's underwater ruins with photographer Mike Wilson, described the city and the ruins in Reefs of Taprobane and would go on to write 2001: A Space Odyssey based on his experiences in the city.
 Trincomalee's Bhadrakali Amman temple provides a setting in Wilbur Smith's novel Birds of Prey.
 Arthur Conan Doyle's Sherlock Holmes stories feature multiple settings in the city, including in A Scandal in Bohemia and A Singular Affair at Trincomalee.
-Jane Austen's younger brother Charles Austen of the British Royal Navy is buried in Trincomalee.
+Jane Austen's younger brother, Charles, of the British Royal Navy is buried in Trincomalee.